RobinBobin/react-native-common-utils/README.md

      - onLongPress: the callback set by `setOnLongPress()`;
      - params: the JS-object set by `setRowParams()`.

-    All these can be referenced inside an item-rendering component through `this.props`.
+    All these can be referenced from within an item-rendering component through `this.props`.

  - renderSeparator()